anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     - method saveGame() has helper methods saveGameInfo(), saveBlockInfo() and closeOutputStream().
     - method loadGame() has helper methods copyGameInfo() and copyBlockInfo().
     - method onUpdate() has helper methods handleBlockHit() and handleBlockType().
+  - Since the Main class violated the Single Class, Single Responsibility principle, the MVC pattern was used to separate the responsibilities to different classes, and the Model and View classes were created, variables and functions from the Main class were moved accordingly.
+Functions initPaddle, initBoard, initBall remain in the Main class as they have to be configured according to user input (like when the game is loaded, the paddle width may differ if player caught the short paddle bonus previously and has to be drawn differently).

+  - function startEngine() added to remove duplicate blocks of code used to initialise the engine settings.

 - GameEngine Class:
   - Since GameEngine is only used once in the Main class, it was converted to a singleton class.
 The getInstance method